 Our financial position remains sound.
 We managed our finances effectively, enabling us to resource our organisational priorities appropriately.
-The unit cost of cases has reduced by about 10% to around £1,800.
+The unit cost of cases has reduced by about 5% to around £1,700.

 We continued to promote a positive working culture, with appropriate attention paid to health and safety and to supporting staff wellbeing, and to diversity and inclusion.
+We undertook our fifth employee engagement survey.
+We once again had a fantastic response rate from our people.
+We held a discussion with managers, a whole-office presentation and six focus groups on topics arising from the survey and have incorporated the priority areas for action into our plans for 2025.